-I would like to thank Revell Publishing for the opportunity to read Don’t Keep Silent by Elizabeth Goddard.
-I was provided a complimentary copy of the book but was under no obligation to give a favorable review.
+I would like to thank Bethany House Publishers and NetGalley for the opportunity to read a complimentary copy of Minutes to Die by Susan Sleeman.
+I was under no obligation to give a favorable review.